Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Approximated Mirror-Prox for Saddle-Point Problems

 \paragraph{Bregman distance corresponding to the von Neumann entropy:} The von Neumann entropy is a 1-strongly convex function with respect to the nuclear norm $\Vert\cdot\Vert_*$ over the spectrahedron and is defined as:

 where the convention $0\log(0):=0$ is used to include also positive semidefinite matrices.
 By equipping $\mathbb{S}^n$ with the nuclear norm, the primal Lipschitz parameters of the gradient in \eqref{betas}, $\beta_X,\beta_{Xy}$, are measured w.r.t the spectral norm, which is the dual norm of the nuclear norm.
-The corresponding bregman distance over $\Sn$ is defined as
+Therefore, the inequalities in \eqref{betas} can be written as